opensearch-project/documentation-website/_security/configuration/configuration.md

 # Configuring the Security backend

 One of the first steps when setting up the Security plugin is deciding which authentication backend to use.
-The part that the backend plays in authentication is covered in [steps 2–3 of the authentication flow]({{site.url}}{{site.baseurl}}/security/authentication-backends/authc-index/#authentication-flow).
+The part that the backend plays in authentication is covered in [steps 2 and 3 of the authentication flow]({{site.url}}{{site.baseurl}}/security/authentication-backends/authc-index/#authentication-flow).
 The plugin has an internal user database, but many people prefer to use an existing authentication backend, such as an LDAP server, or some combination of the two.

 The primary file used to configure an authentication and authorization backend is `config/opensearch-security/config.yml`.
 This file defines how the Security plugin retrieves user credentials, how it verifies these credentials, and how it fetches additional roles when the backend selected for authentication and authorization supports this feature.
 This topic provides a basic overview of the configuration file and its requirements for setting up security.
 For information about configuring a specific backend, see [Authentication backends]({{site.url}}{{site.baseurl}}/security/authentication-backends/authc-index/).